Heyrows/js-project/README.md

 * If you get an error while the services were building, you may need to restart your computer.

-* If the database goes down due to too much connections, run the following instruction :
+* If the database goes down, run the following instruction :
 ```
 docker-compose down
 docker volume prune